-As disclosed in a press release on 26 June 2019, NIBC has been notified by DNB on the final outcome of an internal model investigation (IMI) as part of ongoing supervision by DNB.
-The IMI, which was performed on the basis of the ECB Targeted Review of Internal Models (TRIM) framework, has resulted in 30% additional RWAs for our corporate loan portfolios for which internal models are used, resulting in a 2.4%-point decrease of our CET I ratio upon implementation of the add-on.
+As disclosed in a press release on 26 June 2019, NIBC has been notified by De Nederlandsche Bank (DNB) on the final outcome of an internal model investigation (IMI) as part of ongoing supervision by DNB.
+The IMI, which was performed on the basis of the European central bank (ECB) Targeted Review of Internal Models (TRIM) framework, has resulted in 30% additional RWAs for our corporate loan portfolios for which internal models are used, resulting in a 2.9%-point decrease of our CET I ratio upon implementation of the add-on.